A portable elbow exoskeleton for three stages of rehabilitation

 Manna, S., Nortcliffe, A., Sheikholeslami, G. and Richmond-Fuller, A. 2021.
 Adaptive and flexible online learning during Covid19 lockdown.

-Developing engineering growth mindset through CDIO outreach activites
+Developing engineering growth mindset through CDIO outreach activities

 Manna, S., Nortcliffe, A. and Sheikholeslami, G. 2020.
-Developing engineering growth mindset through CDIO outreach activites.
-Gothenburg, Sweden http://www.cdio.org/.
+Developing engineering growth mindset through CDIO outreach activities. in: Proceedings of the 16th International CDIO Conference Gothenburg, Sweden CDIO.

 Design of a game-based rehabilitation system using Kinect sensor